sathishmepco/Java-Interview-Programs/README.md

 2. Find the second largest number in the given array. [[Solution]](InterviewPrograms/src/com/java/array/SecondMaximum.java)
 3. Find the second minimum number in the given array.
 4. Find the missing Number in the given array of 1 to N.
+5. Write a Java Program to find the Intersection of two arrays.

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>